Premises Licence Guidance Notes

 An applicant must produce:

-- A completed application form .
-Applicants are advised to read the Government Guidance on completing the application.
+- A completed Application for a premises licence [328kb].
+Applicants are advised to read the Guidance Notes for Premises Licence [103kb] on completing the application.

 - A plan of the premises, which must: